 A. Accurate Financial Reporting

 Proper classification ensures that financial statements accurately represent the financial position and performance of a business.
 Capital items appear in the balance sheet, while revenue items affect the profit and loss account.
 Misclassification can lead to overstated or understated profits and assets.
+For example, recording a capital item as a revenue expense reduces profits and undervalues assets, which can mislead stakeholders and impair loan eligibility.

 B. Compliance with Accounting Standards